Moataz444/Amit-project-Electric-Water-Heater_by_Hany_and_Moataz/README.md

 # Amit-project-Electric-Water-Heater_by_Hany_and_Moataz
-Graduation project for AMIT Learning Diploma
+Graduation project for AMIT Embedded Diploma

 Amit project: Electric Water Heater by Hany and Moataz